NBA in China: Rockets shut down question to James Harden, Russell Westbrook about tweet fallout

 PRO-HONG KONG PROTESTERS CAUSE DISRUPTIONS IN CROWD DURING WIZARDS GAME

 But instead of allowing the two to answer the general question, the spokesperson chimed in almost immediately and told Macfarlane the questions were only going to be about basketball topics.
-When the spokesperson said the question had already been answered this week, Macfarlane said the question wasn’t answered and that it was a “legitimate question.”
+When the spokesperson said the question had already been answered this week, Macfarlane shot back and said it was a “legitimate question.”

 The NBA-China controversy originated in a single tweet sent by Rockets general manager Daryl Morey supporting the pro-democracy protests in Hong Kong.
 It's a subject Harden has been answering reporters' questions about, telling the media earlier in the week that Morey's tweet hasn't been a distraction, according to The Athletic.